-Tatty Bumpkin 2014 Term 7/Summer Holidays Week 1.
-Tatty Bumpkin’s Kid’s Activity for this week is GIRAFFE Pose!
+Tatty Bumpkin’s yoga activity for this week is GIRAFFE Pose!
+(Violet week 1)

-In this blog I focus on our weekly Tatty Bumpkin ‘Yoga Activity’, giving you all a description on how to do the pose or activity with your child and describing some of the benefits.
+In this blog you will find the weekly Tatty Bumpkin ‘Yoga Activity’, with a description on how to do the pose or activity with & the benefits.

 To find out about the Baby Bumpkin’s Baby activity – look out for my ‘Mid-week Baby Bumpkin Blog!’

-Please remember though, for your child to gain the full benefit of all the Tatty Bumpkin Yoga and multisensory activities, find out about your local Tatty Bumpkin class at http://www.tattybumpkin.com/classes/find-class.html or ask your child’s nursery if they are using the ‘Tatty Bumpkin Kid’s Activity Programme’.
+Please remember though, for your child to gain the full benefit of all the Tatty Bumpkin Yoga and multi-sensory activities, find out about your local Tatty Bumpkin class at www.childreninspiredbyyoga.com or ask your child’s nursery if they are using the ‘Tatty Bumpkin Activity Programme’.
 Our qualified Tatty Bumpkin Teachers are fully trained in child development and children’s Yoga and are kept fully up-to-date by our professional team of paediatric physiotherapists, Yoga teachers and musicians.

 Or, maybe, you are thinking of a new career, which gives you: